 All citizens and individuals legally resident in Nigeria from age zero (birth) and above are eligible to enroll for their NINs.
 The NIN should be closely guarded and kept confidential by the owners and should never be disclosed to everyone except when requested by the banks, government, law enforcement agencies, and other relevant authorities in the country.

-In the same vein, the NIN should never be revealed on the internet on social media platforms and should not be one of the contact details printed on business cards and other office stationery.
+In the same vein, the NIN should never be revealed on the internet or social media platforms and should not be one of the contact details printed on business cards and other office stationery.

 Eligibility and Requirements For NIN Registration